-Dry Hair: Causes, Treatments, Preventions And Easy Care Tips
+Dry Hair: Causes, Preventions, And 9 Expert Care Tips

 Of all the woes that can bring a great hair week to a standstill, few are as pervasive as dry hair.
 If your locks are feeling crunchy and parched, it’s basically impossible to make a silky blowout or even an emergency ponytail happen.

 Dryness is a tricky subject because it can be caused by a wide variety of factors.
 Matthew Morris, Kérasase brand ambassador and expert stylist, is the dry hair guru you desperately need for dark brown hair or ash blonde.

 If you’re suddenly noticing a change in hair texture, he recommends making sure the fix is within your styling capabilities.
 Prescription medication, graying strands, and an overload or lack of protein can all throw your texture out of whack.

 Anyone can have dry hair.
 It does not discriminate.
 There are hair types that mimic dryness, like coarse hair and gray hair, but they are not generally dry...People label hair as ‘dry’ often without knowing what the real problem is.

 If you haven’t experienced a significant change in your hair care routine but your hair’s texture has clearly changed, it’s time to call in a professional.
 To help your hair feel better, you’ll need to know if it actually is dry or just seems that way.

 “Find out from your stylist if your hair is, in fact, dry, or if it is the texture, product usage, color, and drying techniques that are making it ‘feel’ dry,” he says.

 Once you have an understanding of what’s making your hair feel so brittle, it’s time to tackle the solution.
 Read on to find out what might be contributing to dryness—and how to fix the problem.